 We track key data protection developments and key regulatory trends in the region, for instance following the adoption of China’s PIPL, India’s new intermediary and digital media rules, the overhaul of New Zealand’s Privacy Act, or how the 2020 amendments to Japan’s APPI have transformed the ways in which companies conduct business in or with Japan.

 FPF Asia-Pacific Council

 The Asia-Pacific Council (“APAC Council”) is a standalone membership group for companies active in Asia-Pacific that meet regularly, exchange views with experts from the region, and participate in dedicated calls and events.
 APAC Council Members advise on the activities of the office.

 As FPF’s work expands to include an international audience, we are pleased to relaunch FPF’s popular infographics in various languages.
 View the below FPF infographics in Chinese:

 Learn more about the infographics translation project here.

 Jurisdiction Report Series with the Asian Business Law Institute

-The Future of Privacy Forum and the Asian Business Law Institute (ABLI) will publish a series of 14 detailed jurisdiction reports that will explore the role and limits of consent in the data protection laws and regulations of 14 jurisdictions in Asia-Pacific, as part of FPF and ABLI’s ongoing joint research project.
-Read the reports below.
+The Future of Privacy Forum (FPF) and the Asian Business Law Institute (ABLI) published a series of 14 detailed jurisdiction reports that explored the role and limits of consent in the data protection laws and regulations of 14 jurisdictions in Asia-Pacific as a joint research project between FPF and ABLI.
+Read the reports here.